 A database is a collection of all the data stored and organized electronically in a software system.
-It is a technology that allows us to store any type or large volumes of data for easy accessibility and use.
+It is a technology that allows us to store any type or large volume of data for easy accessibility and use.

-There are so many types of databases catering to different purposes like centralized databases managing all the information for universities at a centralized location or a cloud database where the information is stored on the server that can be accessed online.
+There are so many types of databases catering to different purposes like centralized databases managing all the information for universities at a centralized location or a cloud database where the information is stored on a server that can be accessed online.